 - Shipping label (packages)

 When retailers miss out on attaching the necessary documents or if the document attached cannot be verified, the package clearance is not provided.
-Until the documents requested arrives, the package is held either at the customs or at the distribution facility.
+Until the documents requested arrive, the package is held either at the customs or at the distribution facility.
 Here a few reasons stated that indicate lack of accompanying documents :

 - Inspection requested by customs or UPS